Parkinson's Law

-The first paragraph of the essay mentioned the first meaning above as a "commonplace observation", and the rest of the essay was devoted to the latter observation, terming it "Parkinson's Law".
+The essay starts by giving the first finding as a "commonplace observation" while the bulk of the essay discusses the second, which Parkinson detailed as due to "The Law of Multiplication of Subordinates" and "The Law of Multiplication of Work".

+The first finding has been called the personal version of the law and the second, which is not stated explicitly, the organizational version.
+It is the first sense which is now most commonly called Parkinson's Law.
+Despite their facetious origins, these findings have been widely adopted in management science and social psychology.

+The essay was developed into a book, Parkinson's Law or The Pursuit of Progress, which was first published in the United States by Houghton Mifflin Company (Boston) in 1957 and then in Britain by John Murray in 1958.
+This explored other dysfunctions of bureaucracies and committees such as the law of triviality – "The time spent on any item of the agenda will be in inverse proportion to the sum involved" – which is now known as "bike-shedding" after the book's case study of a committee considering a nuclear reactor and then its bike shed.

-First meaning
+First observation

-The first-referenced meaning of the law – "Work expands to fill the available time" – has sprouted several corollaries, the best known being the Stock-Sanford corollary to Parkinson's law:
+The first meaning – "Work expands to fill the available time" – has inspired various facetious corollaries, the best known being the Stock-Sanford corollary to Parkinson's law:

 If you wait until the last minute, it only takes a minute to do.

 the Asimov corollary to Parkinson's law:

 In ten hours a day you have time to fall twice as far behind your commitments as in five hours a day.

 as well as corollaries relating to computers, such as:

 Data expands to fill the space available for storage.